The Curious Incident of the Dog in the Night-Time: Social disability

 In a survey of children's books which "teach about emotional life", Laura Jana wrote: On the one hand, this is a story of how an undeniably quirky teenage boy clings to order, deals with a family crisis, and tries to make sense of the world as he sees it.
 But it also provides profound insight into a disorder – autism – that leaves those who have it struggling to perceive even the most basic of human emotions.
 In so doing, The Curious Incident leaves its readers with a greater appreciation of their own ability to feel, express, and interpret emotions.
 This mainstream literary success made its way to the top of The New York Times bestseller list for fiction at the same time it was being touted by experts in Asperger's syndrome and autism-spectrum disorders as an unrivaled fictional depiction of the inner workings of an autistic teenage boy.

 Metaphor

-Christopher often comments on his inability to appreciate some metaphors.
+Christopher often comments on his inability to understand or appreciate the concept of metaphors.
 He gives as an example a quote that he found in "a proper novel": "I am veined with iron, with silver, and with streaks of common mud.
 I cannot contract into the firm fist which those clench who do not depend on stimulus."
-Haddon told Terry Gross, "Funnily enough, it's actually a quote from Virginia Woolf.
+Haddon told NPR journalist Terry Gross, "Funnily enough, it's actually a quote from Virginia Woolf.
 It's Virginia Woolf on an off day, in the middle, I think, of The Waves.
 An author whom I love actually, but who sometimes got a little too carried away."

 Multimodality

-The novel is developed in various semiotic modes or resources: maps, diagrams, pictures, smileys, and the like, which are not ornamental but crucial to the understanding of the novel.
+The novel is developed in various semiotic modes or resources: maps, diagrams, pictures, as well as smileys, which are not ornamental but crucial to the understanding of the plot.
 This means that Haddon's novel can be conceived as multimodal.